-The Wifi router included in the Starlink kit works fine for most people and use cases.
-But if you want better performance, more features, or expanded coverage, an aftermarket router is a good upgrade to make.
+The Wifi router included with every Starlink kit works fine for most people.
+However, if you want better performance, more features, and expanded coverage, an aftermarket router is a good upgrade to consider.
+3rd party routers unlock more potential for your Starlink system.
+You can gain access to parental controls, device management, and port forwarding, for example.

-In this guide, I will show you how to use an aftermarket router with Starlink.
-I will also go over why you would even want to bother.
-Finally, I’ll recommend a few of the best Wifi routers for Starlink users.
+In this guide, I will explain the advantages of using an aftermarket router.
+I will go over what makes certain routers stand out, and what features are important.
+Finally, I’ll recommend a few of the best Wifi routers to use with Starlink.

 Table of Contents